olliestephenson/dpm-rnn-public/README.md

 ## Credit

-Citation: Stephenson et al. 2021, IEEE TGRS (in revision)
+Citation: Stephenson et al. 2021, IEEE TGRS (in revision), and see this [AGU abstract](https://ui.adsabs.harvard.edu/abs/2019AGUFM.G13C0567S/abstract).

 Code written by Eric Zhan, with contributions by Oliver Stephenson